mk12/luminosity/STYLE.md

 For readability reasons, don't capitalize all letters when using an abbreviation.
 For example, write `HttpServer` instead of `HTTPServer`.
-Exception: Two letter abbreviations, e.g. `IO`.
+Exception: Two letter abbreviations, e.g., `IO`.

 ### Modules

-Use singular when naming modules e.g. use `Data.Map` and `Data.ByteString.Internal` instead of `Data.Maps` and `Data.ByteString.Internals`.
+Use singular when naming modules, e.g., use `Data.Map` and `Data.ByteString.Internal` instead of `Data.Maps` and `Data.ByteString.Internals`.